 There are lots of factors that go into what an insurance company charges for Plan G. These include:

 - if the insurance company offers discounts for certain factors, such as being a nonsmoker or paying yearly instead of monthly

-Once a person chooses a Medicare supplement plan, the deductibles can increase on a yearly basis.
+Once you choose a Medicare supplement plan, the deductibles can increase on a yearly basis.
 However, some people find it hard to change their coverage because they get older (and premiums are more likely to be higher) and they may find switching plans costs them more.

-Because this is the first year Medicare supplement Plan G is the most comprehensive plan, it’s likely that health insurance companies may increase the costs over time.
+Because Medigap Plan G is one of the most comprehensive plans, it’s likely that health insurance companies may increase the costs over time.
 However, competition in the insurance marketplace may help to keep prices down.

 Tips for how to shop for a Medigap plan